SenseNet/docs.sensenet.com/content/faq/content-types.md

 # Can I change my type's parent type?

 No, it is not possible to change the ParentType of a content type.

+# I've created a new content type but it is not listed in the 'Add new' dropdown.
+What could be the problem?

+# why a field is not visible on the edit/new form?